cs-fullstack-2020-spring/200414-mongo-crud-cw-house472/README.md

 [Resource - MDN Mongo Info](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/mongoose#Connecting_to_MongoDB) |
 [Resource - Mongoose Methods](https://mongoosejs.com/docs/api/model.html)

+### You're missing one of your read methods and two of the read methods you do have to to the same place.
+Check out the answer repo for an example of path naming practices.

+### Score : 3/5

 ### Schema
 Define a Resident Schema with properties :
 - first name (string)